onyxfish/relay/README.rst

     # User to connect to the relay server as
     user = ubuntu

+    # Hostname or IP of the relay server
     server = relay_server.your_domain.com

+    # Absolute path to the public and private SSH keys
+    public_key = /path/to/your/public_key.pub
     private_key = /path/to/your/private_key

-    public_key = /path/to/your/public_key.pub
+    # Username of the pair programmer account on each developer computer
     pair_user = relay

+    # Absolute path to the port mapping file
     ports_json = /path/to/your/ports.json

+    # Absolute path to a file containing bash aliases to be installed when creating the pair programmer user account
     bash_profile = /path/to/your/bash_profile

-`ports.json` is a mapping of user's local ports to remote ports on the server, so that users will never collide when creating SSH tunnels.
+``ports.json`` is a mapping of user's local ports to remote ports on the server, so that users will never collide when creating SSH tunnels.
 Create this file with contents such as:

 .. code:: javascript